Lucamilne/BombDefuse/README.md

 - Dynamic backgrounds and rainbow text.

-- a Game Over screen
+- A Game Over screen.

+- Responsive.